 Two letters of recommendation (One letter must be from the candidate's principal/supervisor, attesting to one year of teaching experience)

-Minimum undergraduate cumulative GPA of at least 2.75 (on a 4.0 scale)
+Minimum undergraduate cumulative GPA of 2.75 (on a 4.0 scale)

 Submission of official GRE test results